 Choosing an influencer based on gut feeling is never recommended, but it is hard to keep track of which influencers that are most relevant for your brand, target audience and campaign.
-In this blog post, we’ll go through some helpful aspects when you want to find suitable influencers to collaborate with.
+In this blog post, our micro-influencer agency experts will go through some helpful aspects when you want to find suitable influencers to collaborate with.

 Numerous options when finding influencers